|| Luke ||

 I got information and crept towards the building.
 Calum, Michael, and Ashton were all beside me.
 My eyes were focused on the guards that were on top of the roof.
 Slowly, one by one, they began falling.
 I knew that Hector and Ernesto were taking care of it.
 Once all the guards were eliminated, I motioned for the rest of us to hurry up.
 We wouldn't have long before the other soldiers noticed that the guards were taken down.
 We had to be quick.

 I began running towards the side of the building.
 I turned to Calum and he nodded before swinging his gun over his head. he searched the side of the building until he found what he was looking for.

 "Give me a boost," he said.
 We all locked out fingers together and made a makeshift step.
 Calum set one foot on and we pushed him up.
-He grabbed a hold of the ladder that hanging for the side of the building.
-Slowly, he hoisted himself up and began climbing up the ladder.
+He grabbed a hold of the ladder that hung over the side of the building.
+Slowly, he hoisted himself up and began climbing the ladder.

 "Peter, how is everything going on up there?"
 It must've been someone from the inside.